calebwoods/rack-talk/index.md

 ## Other ways to use Middleware

 * Caching
-* Speed up Test Environment
+* Speed up test environment
 * Compression

 !SLIDE left